 The average person doesn’t want to have to carry around 4 different tools.
-The average person wants a single tool where they can take accomplish everything that they need in one place.
-This integration grew the market significantly, because Joe and Jane Smith realized they could get it all without investing in specialized equipment.
+The average person wants a single tool where they can accomplish everything that they need in one place.
+This integration grew the market significantly because Joe and Jane Smith realized they could get it all without investing in specialized equipment.

 Tellius is the iPhone for analytics.
-It is an integrated tool that combines data preparation, natural language search, visualization, automated insights and AutoML.
+It is an integrated tool that combines data preparation, natural language search, visualization, automated insights, and AutoML.
 With a user experience that is built for business users, it unlocks the potential of millions of people out there who are stranded in silos, trying to make sense of dashboards and learn Python and figure out what a decision tree is and why they should care.

-The point is, the average person who owns an iPhone is also working at a company — but they don’t have an integrated tool to help navigate their company’s data today.
+The point is, that the average person who owns an iPhone is also working at a company — but they don’t have an integrated tool to help navigate their company’s data today.
 Organizations buy business users expensive cameras and pricy GPS units when in reality, they really need Tellius.